abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 ![Sets that don't contains themselves](sets_dont_contain_themselves.svg)

-In order to understand Russell's paradox we will try to visualise **the set all sets that do not contain themselves**.
+In order to understand Russell's paradox we will try to visualize **the set all sets that do not contain themselves**.
 In the original set notation we can define this set as *Let R = { x => x ∉ x }* (let R be such that it contains all sets *x* such that *x* is not a member of *x*).

 ![Russel's paradox - option one](russells_paradox.svg)

-If we look at the definition, we recognise that the set that we just defined - *R* does not contain itself and therefore it belongs there as well.
+If we look at the definition, we recognize that the set that we just defined - *R* does not contain itself and therefore it belongs there as well.

 ![Russel's paradox - option one](russells_paradox_2.svg)